 Not at all.
 Simple installation instructions are provided along with layout drawings populated with all the necessary dimensional specifics.
 Product designs are emerging that allow installation of UV-C in AHU’s in under an hour in many cases.
 This also includes fan-coil, unitary and rooftop units, the hardest systems to keep clean.
 Consult a reputable factory and then involve them in any infectious disease application.

-For infectious disease applications, change-out should be performed using an output measurement device such as a radiometer, while following factory specifications and/or recommendations.
+For infectious disease applications, lamp change-out should be performed using an output measurement device such as a radiometer, while following factory specifications and/or recommendations.
 For IAQ or mold control, large installs might benefit from a radiometer to preclude premature change-outs.
-Changing lamps when their output decreases by 20 percent are common, this usually occurs in about 12-15 months.
-So for installs with no radiometer, re-lamp at least annually and replace burn-out as soon as possible.
+Changing lamps when their output decreases by 20 percent are common, this usually occurs between 12-15 months.

 UV light comprises a segment of the electromagnetic spectrum between 100 and 400 nm, corresponding to photon energies from 3 to 124 eV.
 The UV segment has four wavelengths, labeled: UV-A (400 to 315 nm); UV-B (315 to 280 nm); very high energy and destructive UV-C (280 to 200 nm); and vacuum UV (200 to 100 nm).